MhageGH/M5Stack_MMD/README.md

   BITMAP file type has to be 16bit ARGB(1-5-5-5) and the sizes of the files must be same.<br>
   And you should take care ROM size of hardware.

 note: This code includes MMD model data (PMD file) as constant arrays.
 Normal M5Stack can't deal PMD file in SD card at a sufficient speed because of insufficient RAM.
+It takes <b>3 minites</b> to open this files including the large constant arrays by Arduino IDE.

 ## About M5StackFIRE_MMD
 M5Stack FIRE has 4M PSRAM.
 It can realize to draw any 3D models in SD card.